Lin Bing

-Lin Bing (หลินปิง, 林冰), also known as Lin Ping, is a female giant panda born on 27 May 2009 at Chiang Mai Zoo in Chiang Mai, Thailand.
-She was the first giant panda born in Thailand, conceived through gamete intrafallopian transfer (GIFT) to Lin Hui and Chuang Chuang after the pair were shown panda mating videos.
+Lin Bing (หลินปิง, 林冰; born 27 May 2009), also known as Lin Ping, is a female giant panda born at Chiang Mai Zoo in Chiang Mai, Thailand.
+She was the first giant panda born in Thailand, conceived through gamete intrafallopian transfer to Chuang Chuang and Lin Hui after her father was shown panda mating videos, which proved ineffective.